cowprotocol/token-lists/README.md

 ## Download images

-There's a script that will fetch all images form the CowSwap list and store them in `src/public/images/<chainId>/<address>.png`
+There's a script that will fetch all images from the CowSwap list and store them in `src/public/images/<chainId>/<address>.png`

 ```
 yarn downloadImages